IN THIS CHAPTER

 FROM NATIONAL_LEAGUER) ;

-) returns a list showing, for every National League pitcher, the number of complete games he pitched.
-The outer query returns the first and last names of all American Leaguers who pitched more complete games than ALL
+The subquery (the inner SELECT) returns a list showing, for every National League pitcher, the number of complete games he pitched.
+The outer query returns the first and last names of all American Leaguers who pitched more complete games than ALL of the National Leaguers.
+The entire query returns the names of those American League pitchers who pitched more complete games than the pitcher who has thrown the most complete games in the National League.

 Consider the following similar statement: